rekha-balan/azure-docs-test2-pr.nl-NL/articles/app-service-mobile/app-service-mobile-node-backend-upgrading-from-mobile-services.md

 > [!TIP]
 > It is recommended that you [perform a migration](app-service-mobile-migrating-from-mobile-services.md) before going through an upgrade.
 This way, you can put both versions of your application on the same App Service Plan and incur no additional cost.
 >
 >

 ### <a name="improvements-in-mobile-apps-nodejs-server-sdk"></a>Improvements in Mobile Apps Node.js server SDK
-Upgrading to the new [Mobile Apps SDK](https://www.npmjs.com/package/azure-mobile-apps) provides a lot of improvements, including:
+Upgrading to the new [Mobile Apps SDK](https://www.npmjs.com/package/azure-mobile-apps) provides many improvements, including:

 * Based on the [Express framework](http://expressjs.com/en/index.html), the new Node SDK is light-weight and designed to keep up with new Node versions as they come out.
 You can customize the application behavior with Express middleware.
 * Significant performance improvements compared to the Mobile Services SDK.